awslabs/seed-farmer/docs/sequence/module-deployment-strategies.md

 ## Strategy Selection

 - **Local Strategy**: Used when `--local` flag is set or when using local AWS credentials
-- **Remote Strategy**: Default strategy using SeedFarmer toolchain roles and CodeBuild for isolation
+- **Remote Strategy**: Default strategy using Seed-Farmer toolchain roles and CodeBuild for isolation